KevinGimbel/kevingimbel.github.io-old/jekyll-guide/first-page.md

 ### Markdown-based Pages

 I prefer this way.
-The starting point is equal, you create a new folder in your root directory but this time insted of an index.html you put and index.md inside.
+The starting point is equal, you create a new folder in your root directory but this time instead of an index.html you put and index.md inside.
 Now you can write your pages in Markdown so as I do with this guide.
 It's a folder called `jekyll-guide` with a few Markdown files inside.

 {% highlight bash %}
 '- jekyll-guide